MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Checkpoint Data Type

 Checkpoints mitigate 51% attacks.
-By requiring the majority of Merit Holders, by weight, to agree on every 5th block, and not allowing the Blockchain to advance without a checkpoint, a 51% attack would need to have not just 51% of the hash power, but 51% of the Merit.
+By requiring the majority of Merit Holders, by weight, to agree on every 5th block, and not allowing the Blockchain to advance without a Checkpoint, a 51% attack would need to have not just 51% of the hash power, but 51% of the Merit.
 In order to obtain that much Merit, an attacker would need to sustain the attack for an entire year.
 Checkpoints do not stop chain reorganizations.

 Checkpoints have the following fields: